browserengineering/book/book/accessibility.md

 ```

 Now we can implement the `alert` role.
 To do so, we'll search the
-accessiblity tree for elements with the `alert` role:
+accessiblity tree for elements with that role:

 ``` {.python}
 class Tab: